techpark-119/Baitussalam/README.md

 2. JavaScript Contents which includes:
   * Assignments given to Students to do within the class (In-Class Assignments).
   * Assignments given to Students to do before the next class or specific deadlines (Post-Class Assignments).
-  * Audio of Class Lectures (Compromised because of audio file size,sound echo,noise,etc).
+  * Audio of Class Lectures (Compromised due to file size,sound echo,noise,etc).
   * Lecture Codes and Programs taught during the class by Teacher that was also in his Repository.
   * Slides(PDFs) of All the JavaScript Classes.
   * Other PSDC students's Repostitories and Programs for helping purposes.